Muterra/doc-golix/whitepaper.md

 Conspicuously absent from this basic description of pipes is the initial keysharing process.
 Because the Golix protocol is capable of asynchronous operation, and pipe initiation may not always be between previously "acquainted" agents, the only way to eliminate metadata publicly linking the pipe participants is for the pipe handshake to use public/private cryptography.

 This process is fully symmetric and can be initiated by either party.
 First, Alice creates her half-pipe.
-She then uses Bob's public key to privately announce the half-pipe's dynamic GUID and its key to Bob, and he responds with either a pipe ACK (if successful) or pipe NAK (if unsuccessful).
+She then uses Bob's public key to privately announce the half-pipe's dynamic GHID and its key to Bob, and he responds with either a pipe ACK (if successful) or pipe NAK (if unsuccessful).
 If a full pipe is desired, Bob can then repeat this process for Alice.

 Of course, for Bob to respond, this request must be provably Alice's.
 Once again, though, we are explicitly avoiding publicly linking Alice and Bob in the handshake request.
 This has the somewhat undesirable consequence that Bob can only verify Alice's signature *after* decrypting the request.
 Though this prevents a malicious party from successfully initiating an API pipe on someone else's behalf, it also means that signature verification cannot be performed by the network.
-This opens a potential DoS-style attack vulnerability: an agent's application could be overwhelmed by spoofed pipe requests with invalid signatures from invalid GUIDs.
+This opens a potential DoS-style attack vulnerability: an agent's application could be overwhelmed by spoofed pipe requests with invalid signatures from invalid GHIDs.
 Such an attack would compromise the victim's ability to initiate new pipes, but presumably leave its existing pipes minimally affected.

 Mitigations against this style of attack will likely need to be developed, but it's worth mentioning that, since pipe requests are strictly a one-to-one transaction, they need not be signed asymmetrically.
 Rather, if both agents' public identities include a Diffie-Hellman public key, the request can be signed using a MAC with a key derived from their DH shared secret.
 This substantially decreases signature verification time, and therefore increases the computational footprint required for a successful attack.
 It also has the added benefit of inherent immunity to attempts to link Alice and Bob together by testing signature validity against a dictionary of public keys.